USD ($)

 «What is OSPF and How it Works?

-Each LSA type has a code associate with it to distinguish them from each other within the OSPF Network.
+Open Shortest Path First (OSPF) uses Link-State Advertisements (LSAs) to share routing information among routers.
+Each LSA type has a code associated with it to distinguish them from each other within the OSPF Network.

 ● Type 1 – Router LSA